patchew-project/seabios/docs/Runtime_config.md

 /pci@i0cf8/*@f/drive@1/disk@0
 ```

-will instruct SeaBIOS to attempt to boot from the given USB drive
+Will instruct SeaBIOS to attempt to boot from the given USB drive
 first and then attempt the given ATA harddrive second.

 SeaBIOS also supports a special "HALT" directive.
 If a line that